 Start a discussion around how your product works.
 Consider explaining its setup or architecture, as well as how it’s delivered, hosted, implemented, and sold, keeping the focus on simplicity.
 For example, if your product is a software application, explain the licensing model (perpetual vs subscription) and whether it is hosted on-premise or in the cloud.

 After explaining how your product works, share specific ways these features can be applied in your prospect’s environment.
 For example, if you sell premium safety eyeglasses, discuss how their material and design not only offer maximum eye protection but also reduce glare and meet industry safety requirements, allowing industrial workers to work safely, comfortably, and quickly.

 Address Their Specific Pain Points

-Once you have successfully discussed your product’s relevant features and advantages, discuss how the product’s application will help the prospect make improvements.
-For example, a medical coding software company providing a demo to a hospital in danger of closing might explain that by making it easier for staff to code quickly and correctly, they will reduce billing errors, shorten revenue cycles, and save money, allowing them to keep their doors open.
+Once you have discussed your product’s relevant features and advantages, engage prospects in a conversation about how the product’s application will help them make improvements.
+For example, a medical coding software company providing a demo to a hospital in danger of closing might explain that by making it easier for staff to code efficiently, they will reduce billing errors, shorten revenue cycles, and save money—allowing them to keep their doors open.

-Following a deep dive into your solution itself and how it can impact your prospect’s environment, it is important to lay the groundwork for next steps.
+Following a deep dive into your solution itself and how it will impact your prospect’s environment it is important to lay the groundwork for next steps.
 Help prospects understand what to expect from the implementation process by discussing your plan for facilitating their transition.

 Touch on the following components, as applicable: